pmndrs/react-three-fiber/readme.md

 Stow away non-Object3D primitives (geometries, materials, etc) into the render tree so that they become managed and reactive.
 They take the same properties they normally would, constructor arguments are passed with `args`.
 Using the `attach` property objects bind automatically to their parent and are taken off it once they unmount.

-You can nest primitive objects, too, which is good for awaiting async textures and such.
-You could use React-suspense if you wanted!
+You can nest primitive objects, too:

 ```jsx
 <meshBasicMaterial attach="material">